Mohamed-Ahmed10/menu2030/README.txt

+There are the site creator notes

+----- All height , width or colors depend on customer need ----

 1- all double word html pages seperated by -
 2- all double word icon or photo seperated by -
 3- all double word css classes written by snake_case